missystar/Went/User-Guide.md

 ##### Class0 / Flash SMS / Popup SMS / Alert SMS

 This type of SMS is per standard designed to immediately display to the recipient in a pop-up window.
 On most phones such messages cannot be saved.
 This type of SMS is not dangerous.
-Therefore we're adding any detection mechanism for stuff which is popping up on your screen anyway.
+We're **NOT** adding any detection mechanism for stuff which is popping up on your screen anyway.